Jennacubbine, Western Australia: Yarramony crossing incident

-On 8 July 2000, three teenagers were killed when their Toyota Landcruiser collided with a southbound grain train at a level crossing near the town on Yarramony Road.
-The accident led to a Government report on potential methods to increase safety at level crossings.
-One of the recommendations saw the compulsory fitting of ditch-lights on all locomotives operating in Western Australia.
+On 8 July 2000, three teenagers were killed when their Toyota Land Cruiser collided with a southbound grain train at a level crossing near the town on Yarramony Road.
+The accident led to a Government of Western Australia report on potential methods to increase safety at level crossings.
+One of the recommendations saw the compulsory fitting of ditch lights on all locomotives operating in Western Australia.

 Economy

 The surrounding areas produce wheat and other cereal crops.
-The town is a receival site for Cooperative Bulk Handling.
+The town is a receival site for CBH Group.